-- Telephone you on the first day of absence if we have not heard from you by 9.15 am and continue to call you and any other contacts listed if we do not hear from you. - If you do not answer a note will be put through your door asking you to contact the school office.
-(If no one is home we may need to contact the police for a self and well check or Dudley children's services.) - If absences persist, we will invite you in to discuss the situation with our Attendance Officer and / or head teacher - Refer the matter to the Education Support Service if attendance falls below an acceptable level.
+- Telephone you on the first day of absence if we have not heard from you by 9.15 am and continue to call you and any other contacts listed if we do not hear from you. - If there has been no response by 10.30 am.
+Details will be passed onto Instill Excellence so they can come out to knock your door to check on children and discuss the absence from school. - If you do not answer a note will be put through your door asking you to contact the school office.
+(If no one is home we may need to contact the police for a self and well check or Dudley children's services.) - If absences persist, we will invite you in to discuss the situation with our Attendance Officer and / or head teacher accompanied by the Education welfare officer from Instill excellence - Work with Instill excellence to promote good attendance - Refer the matter to the Education Support Service if attendance falls below an acceptable level.